-Northland's unemployment rate, which had been relatively steady at 8-9% since the global financial crisis has dropped significantly since 2017 to around 5% in 2020, and is at its lowest level since 2008.
+Northland's unemployment rate, which had been relatively steady at 8% since the global financial crisis, dropped significantly from 8.6% in 2016 to 4.7% in 2020, and is at its lowest level since 2007.
 Northland no longer has the highest unemployment rate, being below Gisborne/Hawke's Bay and Bay of Plenty.
 There is a continuous rise in young Māori with NCEA Level 2 or equivalent, and non-Māori are maintaining a steady increase too.